evolvingstuff/vdw2/content/posts/feldman-and-pikes-vitamin-d-book-5th-edition.md

 * 55. Vitamin D in food—Compounds, stability, sources

-* 56. Determinants of vitamin D levels from sun exposure: a global perspective <a href="/posts/lack-of-vitamin-d-due-to-lack-of-sun-global-perspective-grant-jan-2024invitamindwiki" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Lack of Vitamin D due to lack of Sun, global perspective - Grant Jan 2024|inVitaminDWiki">Lack of Vitamin D due to lack of Sun, global perspective - Grant Jan 2024|inVitaminDWiki</a>
+* 56. Determinants of vitamin D levels from sun exposure: a global perspective [inVitaminDWiki](/posts/lack-of-vitamin-d-due-to-lack-of-sun-global-perspective-grant)

 * 57. Vitamin D supplement use as a public health strategy to augment diet and sustain population adequacy